SWTOR-Slicers/WikiPedia/README.md

 ***

-Last update: 12 Apr, 2022
+Last update: 13 Oct, 2022
-*  **New guide: Assigning materials and textures to environmental and arquitectural elements, furniture, props, ships, vehicles and weapons**.
-It shows how to do it manually, and points to some tools able to automate the whole process.
+*  **New guide by RandomUser: how to make SWTOR's street holosigns textures work in Blender.**

 ***